mcode36/CheatSheets/vi.md

 - :w a.txt : save as new file "a.txt"

 ## Command Mode commands : Advanced
+- Search
   - /www    : search the string "www"
+  - n       : move to next search result
+- Copy and paste lines
   - yy      : copy current line (into buffer)
   - p       : paste (from buffer)
-- n       : move to next search result
+- Delete multiple lines
+  - :1,5 d